muratk5n/thirdwave/en/README.md

 ---

 If coal gasification can generate natural gas, can that be fed into methane pyrolysis to generate clean gas?
+There are other methods for H2 generation from coal with CCS of course.

 ---